 my fees and other information

-I charge £25 (sterling) per hour.
-This is for time spent on research - both online and in person, drawing up the family tree, writing the report of my findings, and time spent communicating with my clients.
+My fees vary depending on the project and take into account the research I undertake - both online and in person, drawing up the family tree, writing the report of my findings, and time spent communicating with my clients.

 The only other extra costs involve charges from archives, libraries and so on for photocopies, photography permits, and digital images, and then my travel time if applicable.
 I do not charge for travel time or expenses to any of the London archives or the Dorset History Centre.

-The time from commissioning to completion is typically two months or more, depending on the scale of the project.
+The time from commissioning to completion is typically three months or more, depending on the scale of the project.

 I will discuss all charges and potential amount of hours needed for your requirements before I do any work.
 Any cost limit a client sets will be strictly adhered to, the work can be terminated at any time - and you will only be charged for the work already undertaken.

-Before commencing a project I undertake a brief, free feasibility study in order to determine if it will be possible to obtain the necessary information.
+Before commencing a project I undertake a brief, free feasibility study in order to get an idea of scope.
 I then report back to my client by email and if they are happy for me to proceed the number of hours work is agreed upon and a contract is signed by both parties.
 In order to prevent a client having to pay for duplicate research I request that the client supply me with details and results of any previous research undertaken, along with copies of any certificates already obtained.

 The completed research which is supplied to the client consists of a PDF computer drawn 'drop-down' pedigree tree and a comprehensive report of my findings (also supplied in PDF) which (where possible) includes a history of your surname and recommendations for further research.
 The report also contains all sources of information and details of any negative searches.
 The reports and trees can then be printed out by the client in the size, paper type and binding that they require.
-I can also arrange the printing and binding myself.
-This service would need to be requested by the client in advance and the costs of the printing, binding, and my time, would need to be considered.
+If you are in the UK I can also arrange the printing and binding and post the completed work to you myself.
+This service would need to be requested by the client in advance and the costs of the printing, binding, postage, and my time, would need to be considered.